TheoTech/glorifycc/README.md

       },
       "Session": {
         "key": ""
+      },
+      "ourEmail": "glorify@theotech.org"
     }
-    }
     ```

 4. Start `mongod` which must run separately
-5. From the glorifycc directory, run `gulp` to start up the server
+5. From the glorifycc directory, run `gulp` to start up the server.
+(If for some reason step 2 didn't properly install gulp, run `npm install -g gulp` to install gulp.)
 6. Run `node bin/dev-setup` to populate your local database
 7. Go to http://localhost:8000 to test the webapp